Learning to be rational in the presence of news: a lab investigation

 Abstract

-We conduct a laboratory experiment in a fully-fledged macroeconomic model where participants receive information about future government spending shocks and are tasked with repeatedly forecasting output over a given horizon.
-By eliciting several-period-head predictions, we investigate forecast reaction to news and revision.
-The lab forecasts are consistent with stylized facts on reaction to news established in the survey literature.
-We find that subjects steadily learn the magnitude of the effect of the shocks on output, albeit not to full extent.
-We further find little support for fully backward-looking expectations.
-We rationalize the experimental data in the context of a Bayesian updating model, which provides a better description of the behaviors in longer-horizon environments and among more attentive and experienced subjects.
+We conduct a laboratory experiment in a micro-founded macroeconomic model where participants receive public announcements about future government spending shocks, and are tasked with repeatedly forecasting output over a given horizon.
+By eliciting several-period-ahead predictions, we can investigate forecast revisions in relation to these announcements.
+We find that subjects learn the magnitude of the effect of the shocks on output, albeit not with perfect accuracy.
+We find micro-level evidence that they persistently underreact to the announcements in a way consistent with sticky information, but find little support for fully backward-looking expectations.
+We rationalize the experimental data with a Bayesian updating model, which provides a particularly good description of the behaviors in longer-horizon environments and among attentive, experienced, and effortful subjects.

 Publication